POET-Simulator/POET/README.md

 ### Example: Preparing Environment and Running with AI surrogate

-To run the AI surrogate, you need to install the R package `keras3`.
-The compilation process of POET remains the same as shown above.
+To run the AI surrogate, you need to have a Keras installed in your Python environment.
+The implementation in POET is agnostic to the exact Keras version, but If you use a pretrained model, the model file must match your Keras version.
+Using Keras 3 with `.keras` model files is recommended. recomenden compilation process of POET remains the same as shown above.

 In the following code block, the installation process on the Turing Cluster is